dogstyle/page/README.md

 What are Constructors?
 Constructors are functions that generate Objects.
 These Objects can have methods, properties, and intereactions with Modules and Properties of Modules.
 This is a one to many relationship, one Constructor can make many Objects.

 ## Modules
 Modules are the living part of your app!
-They mutate, grow, shrink, and interact with your app.
-There can be no APP without Modules.
-But there can be an APP without Constructors.
+They mutate, grow, shrink, and interact with others.
+There can be no APP without Modules, but there can be APPs without Constructors.

-In my practice I tend to keep Modules as `Singletons` that have a bunch of different methods or properties that are instances of `Constructors` or `Functions`.
+In my practice I tend to keep Modules as `Singletons` that have a bunch of different methods or properties that are instances of `Constructors` or `Functions` whatever.
 Though, one could choose to write Modules as instances of Constructors just as easy.

 ## Functions
 Sometimes you need a simple function that will do some common work to data or DOM elements which does not mutate, nor need multiple instances.